v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 ### 9.4: Ensure protection of backups and customer-managed keys

 **Guidance**: Backups from Service Fabric backup restore service use an Azure Storage account in your subscription.
 Azure Storage encrypts all data in a storage account at rest.
-By default, data is encrypted with Microsoft-managed keys.
+By default, data is encrypted with Azure-managed keys.
 For additional control over encryption keys, you can supply customer-managed keys for encryption of storage data.

 If you are using customer-managed-keys, ensure Soft-Delete in Key Vault is enabled to protect keys against accidental or malicious deletion.